Haselnussbomber/PortraitHelper/README.md

   Displays on-screen guide lines to help with portrait composition and symmetry.
 - **Reset Button**
   Quickly revert any changes made since opening the Portrait Editor.
-- **Portrait Mismatch Warning**
-  Notifies you in chat when your portrait no longer matches your current appearance or gear.
-  Click the chat message to open the Portrait Editor.

-## Known Issues

-- **It's possible to load animations that are job-specific with other jobs, but they end up stuck.**
-  Yup.
-Load a different animation then.